 In Library Catalog Search, you can specify unique data fields to search for your terms, such as an author's name, or a journal title.
-Click on the pull-down menu to select from: Author; Title; Title starts with; Subject; Journal/Serial title; Series; ISSN,ISBN,OCLC, etc.
+Click on the pull-down menu to select from these unique fields: Author; Title; Title starts with; Journal/Serial title; Subject; LC Subject starts with; Call Number starts with; Series; or ISSN,ISBN,OCLC.

 Image of Library Catalog Search, with pull-down menu options.